benjystanton/benjystanton.github.io/src/posts/2022-10-29-starting-a-blogroll.md

 Let me know your blog and I'll add it to my [blogroll](/blogroll/).
 My contact details are on my [home page](/).
 Or, add your own via a [pull request](https://github.com/benjystanton/benjystanton.github.io/blob/main/src/blogroll.md).

-In particular,  I'll be looking to look to add people posting about…
+In particular, I'll be looking to add people posting about…

 - user-centred design
 - accessibility